 If you are unable to access a video you may contact Pat Dover at email@example.com.
 Please indicate the specific video that you are unable to access, please also include information on your platform/device (Mac, PC, tablet, etc.) and browser.

 Search by title, author (composer, director, performer), or subject or keyword.
-Once you retrieve results, you can limit by the media type you are looking for by using the facets in the left column.
+Once you retrieve results, you can limit by the media type you are looking for by using the "Formats" limiter in the left column.

 Streaming video is a means of delivering video content to computer desktops via an Internet connection.
 A host (server) delivers the file to the receiving computer (client).
 Settings at the host’s end determine whether access is available to multiple simultaneous users or limited to a single user.
 Unlike video downloads which must transfer to the viewer’s desktop, streamed video plays almost immediately after the viewer hits the “play” button; some content must buffer before streaming begins.
 Streaming video also differs from video downloads in that no copy of the file is stored on the end-user’s computer, so files remain relatively secure.